California medicare plans - Medicare Supplements versus Advantage Plans

 Medicare works like an 80/20 plan with a bigger deductible for Hospital and a separate one for Doctors.

-• The Part A deductible is an amount you will pay first before the plan starts helping for physician services.
+• The Part A deductible is an amount you will pay first before the plan starts helping for hospital or facility services.

 This amount goes up each year.